 Religious and Values Education introduces the students to a Christian way of life, as well as the aims and objectives of the Sisters of the Society of the Sacred Advent.
-The students study one lesson of RVE per week.
+Students study one double lesson or two single lessons per week.